Skip the Highway, Stay in Wine Country: How to Do a Lodi Staycation Right

 What is Lodi, California known for?

-Lodi is best known as California's most approachable wine country.
-Home to 85-plus wineries and more than 135 grape varietals, it's the Zinfandel capital of the world — responsible for 40 percent of California's premium grape harvest.
-Unlike Napa or Sonoma, most Lodi wineries welcome walk-ins with no reservation required.
-Lodi also has a vibrant historic downtown, access to the Delta waterways, and a relaxed, unpretentious culture that regulars find genuinely refreshing.
+Lodi is best known for approachable wine country.
+With more than 85 wineries, over 135 grape varietals, it's the Zinfandel capital of the world — responsible for 40 percent of California's premium grape harvest.
+Lodi has strong walk-in tasting culture, it offers a more relaxed and personal experience than many better-known wine regions.
+It is also known for its historic downtown, access to Delta recreation, and easygoing pace.

 How far is Lodi from Sacramento and the Bay Area?

 Lodi is approximately 35 miles south of Sacramento — about a 35-minute drive.
-From the Bay Area, it's roughly 90 minutes via I-205.
+From much of the Bay Area, it’s roughly 90 minutes, depending on where you’re coming from.
 It's also an easy drive from Stockton, Modesto, and Fresno, making it a practical day trip or weekend getaway for much of Northern and Central California.

 Do Lodi wineries require reservations?